dylan-james-smith/CPU-wk4-TwittAaar/README.md

 ## Notes

 Describe any challenges encountered while building the app:
-The videos were painfully out of date and made it very difficult to distinguish between old code and typos.
+The videos were painfully out of date and made it very difficult to distinguish between old code and typos with coding.
+We (student leads) worked together to make things easier on the students.
+I personally have spent an additional 10 hours or so on top of the usual with students this week.
+The video also just around enough to make them next to imposible to use as a reference.
+For next time we should look in to chapeter markers for features.

 ## License